danialfarid/ng-file-upload/README.md

 */
 Upload.setDefaults({ngfMinSize: 20000, ngfMaxSize:20000000, ...})
 ```
+**ng-model**
+The model value will be a single file instead of an array if all of the followings are true:
+  * `ngf-multiple` is not set or is resolved to false.
+  * `multiple` attribute is not set on the element
+  * `ngf-keep` is not set or is resolved to false.

 **Upload multiple files**: Only for HTML5 FormData browsers (not IE8-9) if you pass an array of files to `file` option it will upload all of them together in one request.
 In this case the `fileFormDataName` could be an array of names or a single string.
 For Rails or depending on your server append square brackets to the end (i.e. `file[]`).
 Non-html5 browsers due to flash limitation will still upload array of files one by one in a separate request.
 You should iterate over files and send them one by one if you want cross browser solution.